-Historic Wood Restoration, Repair, & Replication
+Historic Wood Restoration, Repair, & Replication Services

 Restore Your Historic Wood’s Original Color, Detail, and Beauty—Without Permanent Alteration.

 Unfortunately, wood is an organic material, susceptible to a variety of damage.
-Moisture from storms, bad plumbing, and poor drainage can cause swelling, warping, mold, and other water damage; regular use can cause gauges, cracks, and splitting; insects can eat away at the integrity of a structure; even UV exposure and light from the sun can fade previously beautiful colors and patterns until those details seem lost to time.
+Moisture from storms, bad plumbing, and poor drainage can cause swelling, warping, mold, and other water damage; regular use can cause gauges, cracks, and splitting; insects can eat away at the integrity of a structure; even UV exposure and light from the sun can fade previously beautiful wood finishes, colors and patterns until those details seem lost to time.

 At John Canning & Co., our artisans have decades of collective experience in restoring and repairing historic wooden elements and structures back to their previous glory.
-From gentle cleaning to the application of compatible (but reversible) coatings and finishes to repair and even full replication of components, our craftsmen are highly skilled and motivated by a deep respect for the underlying history that the wooden components embody.
+From gentle but thorough cleaning to the application of compatible (but reversible) coatings and finishes to repair and even full replication of components, our craftsmen are highly skilled and motivated by a deep respect for the underlying history that the wooden components embody.

 Need help with your wood restoration project?
 Speak with one of our experts.

-While the exact process followed for a particular project is dictated by certain specifications, most wood restoration and repair projects will follow the steps and process discussed below.
+In order to restore wood, the exact process followed for a particular project is dictated by certain specifications, most wood restoration and repair projects will follow the steps and process discussed below.